thayton/thayton.github.io/_drafts/revisiting-taleo-with-puppeteer.md

 we'll end up timing out waiting for the progress indicator to appear.

 In this case it's better to wait for the contents of the `span#reloadMessage` to change.
 This element is where the message describing how many jobs were loaded appears.
-Initially the contents of the element are an empty string but after the jobs have loaded it will be something like `Job Openings 1 - 25 of 1051`:
+Initially there's no message until the jobs have loaded and then it will contain a string like like `Job Openings 1 - 25 of 1051`:

 ```javascript
 var waitForJobsToLoad = (function () {